 A real Indian restaurant is really a little bit complicated, but those recipes are really achievable if you follow the rules.
 In all honesty, Indian food is simply delicious, magical food.
 But it requires time and passion.
 So that is the reason I offer you full-blown Indian restaurant-style chicken saag.
 Quick to make on a whim.
 And closest to what you receive in Indian restaurants.

 Start with Onions for Chicken Saag Recipe

 This chicken saag recipe work because of the onions.
 No way around that.
-However, it swaps out 30 min of slowly browning with 10 min using the microwave.
+However, it swaps out 30 min of slow browning with 10 min using the microwave.
 Sounds crazy but it works.

 Restaurant Style Curry for Chicken Saag

 So, if you ask me, this is the most important in Indian-style cooking.
 I may be wrong about this, but I can’t find anything that points in any other direction.
 This chicken saag recipe borrows almost all from the Indian restaurant style.

 This is exactly why it works.
 Some changes, sure.
 Test it and let me know everything you think, and share your experience in the comments below, please…